Twistys: Content

 Originally, Twistys.com principally focused on softcore pornography with genres in solo masturbation film, glamour photography, and girl-girl (lesbian content), being one of the first websites principally focused on "all girl" content.
 From 2011 to 2019, the site moved to include more hardcore (boy-girl) content.
 Since 2020, Twistys pivoted back to "all girl" softcore glamour and lesbian content.

-Twistys currently advertises itself as "Lesbian Glam Porn".
-The site is best known for its glamour photography, softcore pornography, and girl-girl (lesbian) films.
-Scenes most notably feature models in various outfits erotically undressing, masturbating, and engaging the viewers with "dirty talk".
-Girl-girl films feature erotic scenarios with complex and glamorous set designs and lesbian fantasies.

 Twistys is notable for its focus on porn stars providing interviews and biographies to encourage member engagement with featured models on the site.

 Twistys Treat of the Year Controversy

 In 2014, Twistys.com became embroiled in a controversy between the company and subscribers when users on the Members Forum at Twistys pointed out irregularities in their "Treat of the Year" contest, an annual competition where fans vote for their favorite Twistys Treat of the Month of the previous year.
 Several forum users pointed out the significant delay in announcing the winner and runner-up, when in prior years the winners were announced immediately after the conclusion of voting.
 Subsequently, in March 2014, the results were announced with Nicole Aniston winner and Vanessa Veracruz runner-up.

 However, forum users were quick to point out that the winners announced were not in line with preliminary votes shown before the contest ended, showing Vanessa Veracruz, a girl-girl performer winning.
 Speculation among users suggested Twistys.com of fixing votes to ensure two boy-girl models would win the contest and trip to Costa Rica for the "Treat of the Year" shooting.
 Subsequently, Twistys.com replaced Vanessa Veracruz as runner-up and announced Madison Ivy.
 Users suspected that when a girl-girl model received the most votes among site members, Twistys.com invalidated the results and selected Nicole Aniston and Madison Ivy (two boy-girl performers) as the winners.
 Vanessa Veracruz was exclusively a girl-girl performer.
 Accordingly, this was part of a shift within the company to transition the site to "harder" content, rather than the soft pornography for which Twistys.com had been known.
 Insiders reported that a VP declared that the "Twistys Treat of the Year" filming in Costa Rica would require boy-girl scenes.

 Twistys.com faced backlash from subscribers, especially on the Members Forum.
 In response, Twistys.com subsequently took down the Members Forum at Twistys, leading several subscribers to cancel their membership.
 This led to calls by subscribers and Vanessa Veracruz to boycott Twistys.com and support ethical business behavior.
 In the end, Nicole Aniston and Madison Ivy remained "Treat of the Year" and runner-up, leaving many fans of the site disgruntled and leading to the resignation of Twistys production manager Rob who cited the controversy as the reason.